globulus/simi/README.md

 object2 = $[for [k, v] in otherObject if k not in ForbiddenKeys and v < 10 do k = v * 10]
 ```

+Comprehensions are also expressions, meaning that they can be inlined anywhere, unlike regular for loops.

 In most cases when mapping a list or an object from another list or object, the list comprehension is semantically equal to a filtering followed by mapping:
 ```ruby
 list = other.where(=_0 < 10).map(=_0 * 2)